nardoz-dev/LiVeSe/docs/2nddelivery/technology2.md

 - During this time They alternate sleep-active mode
 - We want devices to last at least for **one year** before changing batteries

-We know that these devices will be mainly placed **in urban environments** therefore if possible devices will use the Power Grid
+We know that these devices will be mainly placed **in urban environments** :

 - Our stations will be installed in **elevated positions** and sensors must be able to capture ambient sensors at a given distance with respect to the road
 - sound sensor must capture noise and sound at least from 5-8 meters